 - Tuberculosis causing Rasmussen’s aneurysms.

-- Brain infection causing infectious intracranial aneurysm.
+- Brain infection causing an infectious intracranial aneurysm.

 Aneurysms associated with genetic factors are:

-- Berry aneurysm of the anterior communicating artery of the circle of willis associated with autosomal dominant polycystic kidney disease.
+- Berry aneurysm of the anterior communicating artery of the circle of Willis associated with autosomal dominant polycystic kidney disease.

 - Familial thoracic aortic aneurysms.

 Atherosclerosis weakens the blood vessel wall while repeated trauma of blood flowing through the vessels contributes to the degeneration of the vessel wall. hypertensive injury compounds the degeneration and accelerates the expansion of the aneurysm.
 This expansion of the wall leads to increased tension.
-The pressure of the blood within the expending aneurysm injures the blood vessels supplying the wall of the artery further weakening the arterial wall.
-Without treatment these aneurysms progress to rupture.
+The pressure of the blood within the expanding aneurysm injures the blood vessels supplying the wall of the artery further weakening the arterial wall.
+Without treatment, these aneurysms progress to rupture.